-Whether you’re gardening, raking or weeding, yard work can be a big cause of back pain this time of year.
-If you're not careful, a long day in the yard can take a toll on your body, especially your back.
+Whether you’re mowing the lawn, gardening, raking or weeding, yard work can lead to back pain.
+And if you’re not careful, a long day in the yard can take a toll on your body, especially your back and spine.

-Many of the patients I work with at Physicians Neck & Back Center enjoy these outdoor activities but are worried about their low back pain flaring up.
-Don’t let that stop you!
+Many of the patients I work with at Physicians Neck & Back Center suffer from acute and chronic back pain, and physical activity is key to avoiding and managing low back pain flare ups.
 Yard work can be a great way to stay active if you follow a few key tips:

 Warm up before heading outside